lorrli274/next/courses/community/Mozilla/Express Web Framework/5- Activates/Book detail page/03-View.md

       p There are no copies of this book in the library.
 ```

-Almost everything in this template has been demonstrated in previous sections.
+Almost everything in this template has been demonstrated in previous steps.

 info> The list of genres associated with the book is implemented in the template as below.
 This adds a comma after every genre associated with the book except for the last one.